Wilsonrangari/GitBasics/README.md

 Hi welcome to git basics
-We are trying Java code.
+We are trying Python code.